Devlandia/in-todays-story/2015-04-10-deploying-simple-html-projects-to-ghpages-using-gulp.markdown

 ![what-if-i-told-you](http://i.imgur.com/XOCkn7k.jpg)

 We can create tasks that can execute others tasks in a row.
-So let's take the tasks we created before and put them together under another task
+So let's take the tasks we've created before and put them together under another task

     gulp.task('default', ['sass', 'scripts', 'server']);